ap

 Vegas was in control of this game before Colton scored.
 The Golden Knights looked much smoother breaking the puck out of its own end, and the Avs had multiple defensive breakdowns in theirs.
 The quantity of chances were pretty similar in the opening 16 minutes, but the quality clearly favored the visitors.

-Wedgewood was immense in the first 20 minutes, and then his teammates were much better in the second.
+Avs goalie Scott Wedgewood was immense in the first 20 minutes, and then his teammates were much better in the second.
 It was a choppier period, in part because five penalties were called.
 Colorado’s penalty kill was immense, erasing three Vegas opportunities and drawing an infraction as well.

 Already missing Makar, the Avs appeared to dodge a disaster late in the second period.
 Josh Manson dished out a huge hit along the boards in his own end, but also propelled himself into the wall awkwardly.
 He went down the tunnel and missed the end of the period, but was able to come back for the final period.

-Vegas took Game 1 of this series two nights prior, leaning on 36 saves from goalie Carter Hart, but also a sound defensive effort in front of him while building a three-goal lead.
+Vegas took Game 1 of this series two nights prior, leaning on 36 saves from Hart, but also a sound defensive effort in front of him while building a three-goal lead.
 Colorado made a late push, but fell short in a 4-2 defeat.

 FOOTNOTES: Both Makar and Vegas captain Mark Stone skated this morning at Ball Arena, but both impact players remained out of the lineup.
 Stone missed the final three games in the second round against Anaheim as well.